whatbugsyou/design_mode/README.md

 > which contains the methods to be enriched. the decorator maintains
 > an object of the origin class, and override the methods in interface
 > with a call of methods of origin and other code of enriching operation.

+## Delegate
+> One thought: Now I have a super talent coder and nobody knows him.
+> Everyone can contact me and propose product requirements,even if I
+> do not know coding, but I can make it perfectly with the talent .
+> In this case, I am the delegator of him.
+>
+> the code implements of delegate model is most similar to decorator model,
+> but still has differences in encapsulation.